firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 I sigh "I hope not."

-Stella ooks up at me and scowls.
+Stella looks up at me and scowls.
 "What’s your problem today, Kelly?"

 "My problem?
 My problem is that I can’t afford to fail Sociology, or else I won’t be able to do any more of _this._" I gesture at the dead slimy centipodal alien angrily, then lean my hair into the only clean sink in the room.
 "But I can’t do anything about that if you need me when I should be planning this project, can I?"